akira-cn/babel-plugin-transform-coverage/README.md

 # Babel Coverage Plugin

-This is a plugin for babel to converts the source codes to the codes with coverage measurement.
+This is a plugin for babel to convert the source codes to the codes with coverage measurement.

-Using [mocha](http://mochajs.org/) and [mocha-lcov-reporter](https://github.com/StevenLooman/mocha-lcov-reporter) as well to generate the LCOV report.
+Using [mocha](http://mochajs.org/) and [mocha-lcov-reporter](https://github.com/StevenLooman/mocha-lcov-reporter) to generate the LCOV report.

 ## Usage